reciprocity/zen-ui/README.md

 ```

 #### Serve on localhost
+For initial build and serve of both Stencil and Storybook in watch mode with HMR run command below.
+Storybook should be available on `http://localhost:6006`.

 ```bash
 yarn start
 ```

-Initial build and run of both Stencil and Storybook in watch mode with HMR.
-Storybook should be available on `http://localhost:6006`.

 #### To create new Web Components
 To automatically create folder structure for the component, it's internal basic tests, style and documentation along with a basic code structure: